This post has been medically reviewed by Dr. Sarah Mathis, D.O.

 So, quality, i.e., bioavailability, i.e., how much your body is actually able to process and use, varies widely in CoQ10 supplements.

 But, it all works.
-You just need to take significantly MORE of lower quality stuff.
+You just need to take significantly MORE of the reduced quality stuff.
 The cheaper the supplement, the lower the quality, generally.

 The more expensive, the better quality.
 This also means you need to take LESS of the more expensive kinds, thus making it not actually that much more expensive.
 Does that make sense?